When you own a property in Ibiza, you are liable to pay both a local tax and perhaps also wealth tax.

 - The last receipt for local rates (IBI) for the property.

 You will be given a copy of the application that you fill in and sign.
 The change in name will not appear on the tax bill before the next tax period.

 Do remember that the law establishes certain time limits for this registration.
 For changes in ownership of a property, the time limit is two (2) months after signing the escritura.
 For registration of new buildings or renovations, it is also two (2) months from signing the escritura de obra nueva (deed for the building).

 There are now fines for not complying with the obligations mentioned above, ranging from 6 to 900€.

-Voluntary payment period
+Voluntary payment period of property tax

 The voluntary period for payment of IBI and other local taxes can vary in each municipality.
 You find out the dates in your local tax collection office.
 Payments made after the voluntary period will be surcharged at the rate of 20%, plus interest on the delay.

 All property owners in Spain (both residents and nonresidents) has to pay an annual wealth tax.